snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/media-player/index.md

 This package will by default assume your Snowplow events data is contained in the `atomic` schema of your [target.database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile), in the table labeled `events`.
 In order to change this, please add the following to your `dbt_project.yml` file:

-### 4. Enable desired contexts

-If you have enabled a specific context you will need to enable it in your `dbt_project.yml` file:

 ```yml title="dbt_project.yml"
 vars:
   snowplow_media_player: